Effects of wave propagation in canonical Poisson gauge theory under an external magnetic field: Conclusions

 \section{Conclusions}

-We study the properties of the NC ED based on the canonical PGT approach.
-Since is known in the literature, the PGT is the semi-classical limit of the full NC gauge theory, where the NC parameter depends on the space-time coordinates.
-Thereby, the formulation of the canonical PGT defines a closed gauge algebra, whose the correspondent Lagrangian respects the gauge symmetry principle, and the dynamical equations lead to conservation laws in which physical quantities are affected by the NC space-time.
-Thus, the analysis of physical results, as the PW propagation, motivate us to understand the full NC picture.
-In this sense, the goal of this paper is the development of the field equations, and the conservation laws of the canonical PGT, where the NC parameter does not depend on the space-time coordinates.
-The symmetric and gauge-invariant EMT is so calculated in the linear approximation of the NC parameter.
-We obtain the conserved components, as the energy density, and the Poynting vector.
-Posteriorly, we investigate the PW propagation in the presence of an external magnetic field (uniform and constant).
-Therefore, under the PW solution, we obtain some properties of the wave propagation, as the DRs, and the group velocity of the wave in this NC medium.
-The group velocity vector has contributions of the $\widetilde{\theta}$-direction, and also of the magnetic background direction in the wave propagation.
-The NC space behaves like a material in which the permittivity and permeability tensors yield the medium characteristics that depend on the NC parameter and on the magnetic background.
-When the NC parameter is turned off, all these new effects go to zero, and the known results of the Maxwell's ED are recovered.
-In the final part of the paper, we substitute the PW solution summed to the MBF in the conserved components of the EMT.
-We calculate the NC contribution for the energy density and the Poynting vector in terms of the three vectors : ${\bf k}$ (wave propagation direction), ${\bf B_{0}}$ (magnetic background field) and $\widetilde{\bm \theta}$ (vector for a spatial NC), that consequently, changes the direction of the energy flux density for the PW.
-For end, we examine briefly a birefringence phenomenon associated with the directions of ${\bf k}$ and ${\bf B}_0$.
-Using the known result from PVLAS experiment for birefringence \cite{25years}, we obtain the estimative of $\sqrt{ \widetilde{\theta} } \simeq 1.92 \times (10 \, \mbox{TeV})^{-1}$ for the spatial NC parameter.
-The perspective for future projects is to lead with the NC case where the parameter depends on the space-time coordinates, studying the fermionic case \cite{Kup} and the spin interaction \cite{KupPLB}.
-There are some examples already treated on PGT that can be consistent with the NC ED, like the $\kappa$-Minkowski space-time \cite{Kup25}, which may be used for forthcoming investigations.
+We investigate the properties of the NC eletrodynamics in the canonical PGT approach.
+As reported in literature, PGT is the semi-classical limit of the full NC gauge theory, where the NC parameter depends on the space-time coordinates \cite{Kup33}.
+Thereby, the formulation of the canonical version defines a closed gauge algebra, whose the correspondent Lagrangian respects the gauge symmetry principle, and the dynamical equations lead to conservation laws in which physical quantities are affected by the NC space-time.
+Thus, the analysis of the classical solutions, as the PW propagation in a MBF, motivates us to understand the full NC picture \cite{Rivelles}.
+In this sense, the goal of this paper is the development of the field equations and the conservation laws as a first step in the construction of a full NC electrodynamics \cite{PhysRep}.
+Under the PW solutions, we obtain some properties of the wave propagation, as the DRs, and the wave group velocity for a spatial NC medium.
+The group velocity vector has contributions of the $\widetilde{\theta}$-direction, and also of the MBF in wave propagation.
+The NC space behaves like a material medium in which the permittivity and permeability tensors yield characteristics that depend on the NC parameter, and on the MBF \cite{Rivelles}.
+When the NC parameter, or the MBF, are turned off, all these new effects go to zero, and the known results of the Maxwell's electrodynamics are recovered.
+At the end of this letter, we substitute the PW solution summed to the MBF in the conserved components of the EMT.
+We calculate the spatial NC contribution for the energy density and for the Poynting vector in terms of the three vectors: ${\bf k}$ (wave propagation direction), ${\bf B_{0}}$ (magnetic background field) and $\widetilde{\bm \theta}$ (vector for a spatial NC) that consequently change the direction of the energy flux density for the PW.
+Then, we examine briefly a birefringence phenomenon associated with the directions of ${\bf k}$ and ${\bf B}_0$.
+Using the known result from PVLAS experiment for birefringence \cite{25years}, we obtain an estimation of $\sqrt{ \widetilde{\theta} } \simeq 1.92 \times (10 \, \mbox{TeV})^{-1}$ for the spatial NC parameter.
+The perspective for forthcoming projects is to investigate the semi-classical limit of the NC gauge theories in which the $\Theta^{ab}$-parameter is a function of the space-time coordinates \cite{Kupriyanov:2020sgx}-\cite{Kup25}.
+There are some examples already treated on the PGT that can be consistent with the NC electrodynamics, like the $\kappa$-Minkowski space-time \cite{KKV,Kup24,Kup25}, which may be used for upcoming investigations.
+Moreover, it would be worth to achieve models of non-linear electrodynamics, like Born-Infeld and Mod-Max \cite{Neves2}-\cite{Neves3}, to obtain a relation with the non-linearity that emerges on the Maxwell-Poisson equations.